Tokyopop

 Tokyopop (styled TOKYOPOP; formerly known as Mixx Entertainment) is an American distributor, licensor and publisher of anime, manga, manhwa and Western manga-style works.
 The German publishing division produces German translations of licensed Japanese properties and original English-language manga, as well as original German-language manga.
 Tokyopop's US publishing division publishes works in English.
 Tokyopop has its US headquarters near Los Angeles International Airport in Los Angeles, California.

-Its parent company's offices are in Tokyo, Japan and its sister company's office is in Hamburg, Germany.
+It is owned by POP Media Holdings.
+Tokyopop's parent company's offices are in Tokyo, Japan and its sister company's office is in Hamburg, Germany.

 History

 Early history

 Tokyopop was founded in 1997 by Stuart J. Levy.
 In the late 1990s, the company's headquarters were in Los Angeles.

-Tokoypop published a manga magazine called MixxZine which serialized four classic manga including Sailor Moon, Magic Knight Rayearth, Parasyte, and Ice Blade.
+Tokyopop published a manga magazine called MixxZine which serialized exclusively four classic manga of Kodansha including Sailor Moon, Magic Knight Rayearth, Parasyte, and Ice Blade.
 Eventually, MixxZine became an Asian pop culture publication entitled Tokyopop Magazine.
 Additionally, the company published a manga and tech magazine entitled Smile Magazine.